ibm-cloud-docs/cephaas/developers.md

     ```
     {: pre}

-3. Next, create an instance of {{site.data.keyword.cephaas_full_notm}} specifying the name for the instance and the Standard plan (see [Choosing a plan and creating an instance](/docs/sdsaas?topic=sdsaas-provision)).
+3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment and the Standard plan (see [Choosing a plan and creating an instance](/docs/sdsaas?topic=sdsaas-provision)).
 Now you have a CRN for the instance.

     ```sh
-    ibmcloud resource service-instance-create <instance-name> cloud-object-storage <plan> global
+    ibmcloud resource service-instance-create <instance-name> software-defined-storage <plan> global
     ```
     {: pre}